amr/backup-tools/README.txt

   directories and databases that will need to be backed up.
 When the appropriate backup-tools script (called run-all.sh) is invoked, it will create a backup for each of the configured projects and then send this backup to a remote server where the backups will be archived and rotated.
+An e-mail is sent to project owners informing them of the success or failure of the backup process.

 INSTALLATION